muxcmux/besedka/README.md

     $ besedka moderators add --name "Brian Kernighan" --password l3g3nd4ry_h4x0r

-Note that logging in from the comment widget UI is only available for moderators created from the CLI.
-Moderators linked via a user object will not be able to login via the widget UI as Besedka doesn't store any passwords for your users.

 ### Overriding the site config and the page for which comments are loaded

-By default comments will be displayed and posted for the current hostname and page on your site.
-You can explicitly set these to different values by providing them in the following `<script>` tag:
+By default the comment widget will request the config assiciated with the current hostname.
+You can explicitly require a different site and page by providing a config `<script>` tag:

 ```html
 <script type="application/json" id="besedka-config">